 The proton fellows work with a team of medical physicists, radiation oncologists, dosimetrists, therapists and medical physics assistants at Mayo Clinic's pencil beam scanning (PBS) proton therapy facility in Rochester.

-- Learn the advantages of charged particle therapy and understand the difference between photon and proton treatments as related to dose distributions, integral dose, geometric uncertainties and more
+- Learning the advantages of charged particle therapy and understanding the difference between photon and proton treatments as related to dose distributions, integral dose, geometric uncertainties, and more

-- Become familiar with typical accelerator systems and how the specifications of particular systems impact patient treatment quality
+- Becoming familiar with typical accelerator systems and how the specifications of particular systems impact patient treatment quality

-- Perform proton treatment planning for a variety of different treatment sites and learn the best practices for producing robust, high-quality PBS plans
+- Performing proton treatment planning for a variety of different treatment sites and learning the best practices for producing robust, high-quality PBS plans

-- Perform patient-specific quality assurance measurements using a variety of tools, including ion chamber arrays and films
+- Performing patient-specific quality assurance measurements using a variety of tools, including ion chamber arrays and films

-- Understand unique radiological hazards and shielding requirements for proton therapy installations
+- Understanding unique radiological hazards and shielding requirements for proton therapy installations

-- Perform and validate CT scanner calibrations for proton treatment plans
+- Performing and validating beam commissioning measurements and CT scanner calibrations for proton treatment plans

 - Dosimetry physicist — working with dosimetrists and radiation oncologists to produce high-quality proton treatment plans